Update (Status 9 November):

 - How do I contact the BAföG-Amt?

-We do not offer personal consultation until further notice, however, you can contact us by phone from Monday to Thursday between 9 am and 3 pm and on Friday between 9 am and 2 pm.
-You can also send an e-mail to firstname.lastname@example.org.
-If you would like to post a letter, you can leave it in our Studentenwerk mailbox at the entrance Babelsberger Straße 2 (Lange Brücke).
+We do not offer personal consultation until further notice.
+If you have any questions, you can reach us during the telephone consultation hours on Monday, Wednesday and Friday between 9.00 and 11.30 a.m. and on Tuesday between 1.00 and 3.00 p.m.
+You can also send an e-mail to email@example.com.
+You would like to post your documents?
+Then, you can leave it in our Studentenwerk mailbox at the entrance Babelsberger Straße 2 (Lange Brücke).
 Our upload portal is available for the transmission of documents.
 Please also read our BAföG FAQ.

 - I need to contact my university in order to complete my BAföG application, however, I cannot consult them in person.
 What can I do?